Prescription Ordering Direct Service (POD)

 • Who can I speak to about this change?

-For general queries and support about the POD service transition, please contact POD on 01502 718615.
+For general queries and support about the POD service transition, please contact the Prescription Support Line on 01502 718615.

 To contact about a general query or complaint contact NHS Norfolk and Waveney ICB